gauravmanocha/Virtual-Assistant/README.md

 # Modules Required
 Note: Some modules required for this program to run needs to be installed by using pip install <module name> in the terminal.

-  1.**pyttsx3** : Pyttsx3 is a text-to-speech conversion library in Python.
+  1. **pyttsx3** : Pyttsx3 is a text-to-speech conversion library in Python.
 Unlike alternative libraries, it works offline, and is compatible with both Python 2 and 3.
               Included TTS engines:
                    1.  sapi5
                    2.  nsss
                    3. Espeak
 Instead of pyttsx3 module, you can also use gTTS module too.

-  2.**SpeechRecognition** : Library for performing speech recognition, with support for several engines and APIs, online and offline.
+  2. **SpeechRecognition** : Library for performing speech recognition, with support for several engines and APIs, online and offline.
      **Requirements for functionality of the library:**
       - **Pyaudio** PyAudio is required if you want to use microphone input (Microphone).
 PyAudio version 0.2.11+ is required, as earlier   versions have known memory management bugs when recording from microphones in certain situations.
       - **Google API Client Library for Python** required only if you need to use the Google Clouds Speech API

-  3.**Wikipedia** : Wikipedia is a Python library that makes it easy to access and parse data from Wikipedia.
-Type following command for installation
+  3. **Wikipedia** : Wikipedia is a Python library that makes it easy to access and parse data from Wikipedia.
+Type following command for installation          >

-                    > pip install wikipedia
+                    pip install wikipedia

  4. **Webbroswer** : Webbrowser module provides a high-level interface which allows displaying Web-based documents to users.

  5. **OS and Datetime** : Both are inbuilt python library.
 Os is used for opening certain apps present in your PC.
 Datetime library is used to greet the user and tell the current time to user.

 # Limitation and Solution